Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Mixture of Binomial Product Experts

 Binomial product distributions have previously arisen in the literature.
 One such application was for modeling test scores for spatial tasks in child development in \cite{Hoben1993}, but they considered a fairly limited setting with no covariates, two components, and two outcome variables.
 Binomial product and Poisson product distributions have also been used in the statistical ecology literature to model species abundance \citep{Kery2005, Haines2016, Brintz2018}.
 These settings differ from ours because they often treat the total number counts $N_j$ as a random quantity.
+In item response theory (IRT), the Rasch model posits that the probability of answering each question correctly depends on its difficulty and the individual's ability, assuming a Bernoulli distribution for each question \citep{rasch1960probabilistic}.
+However, in our data, only total test scores are available.
+Thus, assuming uniform difficulty across test questions, we model the scores using Binomial distributions.
 To our knowledge, our paper is the first time binomial products has been used to analyze neuropsychological test score data while incorporating covariates.